 You’ll automatically be considered for most types of aid when you complete the Free Application for Federal Student Aid (FAFSA).
-Apply for Aid lists all the steps to complete the application.

-Pay close attention to Important Dates — many aid programs operate on a first-come, first-served basis.
+Important Dates — many aid programs operate on a first-come, first-served basis.

-Once we have all your materials, our team begins the award process and will notify you when we’ve assembled your award package.
-You can monitor your awards and your account through the student portal, Campus Connect.
+Once we have your application and any required documentation, our team begins the award process.
+We will notify you when we’ve determined your award offer.
+You can

 In most cases, your aid will be credited to your account — a process called disbursement — at the start of each term.
 Learn more about how you’ll

-Learn more: Watch Financial Aid TV videos
+Watch Financial Aid TV videos